mvaganov/thinkwithtools/llm_workflow_manifesto.md

 Explain what you are trying to solve to the LLM, and ask it to help discover blind spots, weakness in expertise, or poor workflow.
 This could increase your abilities and improve your scope before you consider a line of code.

 ## Critique as Intelligence Augmentation
 LLMs can help you test and experiment on your own thoughts, with critiques.
 A code review prompt could at the very least point out easy to miss mistakes in your writing.
-And in the best case, you could get actionable advice, sourced and adapted from intelligent writing you never would have read otherwise.
+And in the best case, you could get actionable advice, sourced and adapted from intelligent training data you never would have discovered otherwise.

 Remember that you can read and apply critical feedback at your own pace.
 You are free to disagree with any LLM suggestions.
 You can ignore or reframe any implied goals.
 You can choose how to use this tool as an engine for growth.